Professional Chef Knives

 When choosing amongst professional chef knives, consider the size of your hands.
 If you have small hands, then a 5-8″ blade length is ideal.
 Japanese Santoku knives are all-purpose knives that have short blades.
 The French or German knives have blades that are longer than 8″.

-Keep in mind that buying a knife kit is cheaper than purchasing individual knives.
+Keep in mind that buying a knife kit or a knife set is cheaper than purchasing individual knives.
 Look into the specified use of the knives or you may end up not using it or misusing it.
 While you’re at it, invest in a good knife sharpening tool like a whetstone or an electric knife sharpener, and you will be all set to enjoy cooking the professional way with high quality knifes.